A Trace-based Approach for Code Safety Analysis: Introduction

 \section{Introduction}

 This paper is based on Rust, a system programming language that emphasizes memory safety.
-Starting from the safety promise of Rust, \textit{i.e.,} safe code cannot cause undefined behavior~\cite{safetypromise}, we first establish a main theorem about the relationship between unsafe code and undefined behavior. \uline{Informally, undefined behavior originates exclusively from unsafe code and is solely determined by the safety constraints of that unsafe code.}
+Starting from the safety promise of Rust, \textit{i.e.,} safe code cannot cause undefined behavior~\cite{safety_promise}, we first establish a main theorem about the relationship between unsafe code and undefined behavior. \uline{Informally, undefined behavior originates exclusively from unsafe code and is solely determined by the safety constraints of that unsafe code.}

-The theorem is derived from an observation about unsafe code in Rust: all unsafe APIs must declare safety constraints that need to be satisfied to prevent undefined behavior.
-These constraints serve as sufficient conditions and are applicable to all usage scenarios.
+The theorem is derived from an observation about unsafe code in Rust: all unsafe functions must declare safety contracts that need to be upheld to prevent undefined behavior.
+These contracts serve as sufficient conditions and are applicable to all usage scenarios.
 The theorem enables a \textit{trace-based approach} to safety encapsulation.
-This approach is analogous to taint analysis, where unsafe code within a function can be viewed as the taint source and the function exits as the sinks.
+This approach is analogous to taint analysis, where unsafe code within a function can be viewed as the taint source and the function entrance/exits as the sinks.
 Under this perspective, all propagations of undefined behavior risks introduced by unsafe code must not cross encapsulation boundaries.
-By treating the safety constraint of a safe function as empty, we can derive a corollary that specifies how to achieve safety encapsulation for both safe and unsafe functions. \uline{Informally, a function must ensure the safety constraints of its unsafe callees are satisfied if the safety constraint of itself can be satisfied.}
+By treating the safety contract of a safe function as empty, we can derive a corollary that specifies how to achieve safety encapsulation for both safe and unsafe functions. \uline{Informally, a free-standing function must ensure the safety contracts of its unsafe callees are upheld if the safety contracts of itself can be upheld.}